 Donations are crucial to the success of our mission

 Donations are crucial to the success of our mission: Building public gardens that beautify, educate, and enhance livability in our community.
 The Durango Botanic Gardens is a 501(c)(3) non-profit.
 All of our workers and staff are volunteers and our gardens are built and maintained largely with donations.
 Make a general donation or target your donation to a number of options (listed below).
 Tax regulations related to charitable deductions have changed, some of them favorable to nonprofit donations.
+Donor Advised Funds are increasingly a popular way to donate to the gardens.

 Generously sized flagstones, with your name, your business, or a quotation that inspires can be enscribed on these large stones that provide a path through the Demonstration Garden.
 Garden path flagstones stones are a wonderful opportunity to leave a truly lasting legacy or memorial.
 Price for an enscribed flagstone is approximately $1500 but could vary with the size, complexity of the message you choose.